 The Quiet Inventor Entrepreneur (INTJ)

-Quiet Inventors are imaginative, decisive and curious.
+Quiet Inventor entrepreneurs have imaginative, decisive, and curious personality types.
 Often recognized as bookworms, The Quiet Inventor is private in their studies and is fueled by mastery of their craft.
 But once they’ve built something they’re proud of, they can’t wait to share it with others.
-These entrepreneurs prefer to start out small and slowly prove their success before they expand.
+These INTJ entrepreneurs prefer to start out small and slowly prove their success before they expand.

 - Strengths: Logical, principled, independent